Family and Medical Leave

 Separate certification may also be required regarding the nature of the family member's military service and/or the existence of a qualifying exigency.

-VIII.
+IX.
 DESIGNATION NOTICE

 Within five (5) business days (absent extenuating circumstances) of having enough information to determine whether the requested leave is FMLA-eligible, the University will provide a Designation Notice, informing the employee whether or not leave is designated FMLA leave and the amount of leave that will be designated, if known.
 This designation may be retroactive.